platzky/platzky/docs/plugins/content-transformers.rst

 transformer implements: running one is the registry's job, reached through ``Engine.transform_content``, which parses the whole document once, then runs every permitted filter, then renders every permitted tag.
-A transformer does not control that sequence for itself, and has no way to run outside the operator's grant.
+A transformer does not control that sequence for itself, and has no way to run outside the :term:`site owner`\ 's :term:`grant`.

 A transformer's other half is :doc:`shortcodes` — named tags it registers, rendered by the same pass.
 This page covers where a transformer is allowed to run; that one covers